 1. The hottest planet isn’t closest to the sun.
 Many people know that Mercury is the closest planet to the sun, well less than half of the Earth’s distance.
-It is no mystery, therefore, why people would assume that Mercury is the hottest planet.
-We know that Venus, the second planet away from the sun, is on the average 30 million miles farther from the sun than Mercury.
-The natural assumption is that being farther away, it must be cooler.
+It’s no mystery, therefore, why people would assume that Mercury is the hottest planet.
+We know that Venus, the second planet away from the sun, is on the average 30 million miles (48 million km) farther from the sun than Mercury.
+The natural assumption is that, being farther away, Venus must be cooler.
 But assumptions can be dangerous.
 For practical consideration, Mercury has no atmosphere, no warming blanket to help it maintain the sun’s heat.
-Venus, on the other hand, is shrouded by an unexpectedly thick atmosphere, about 100 times thicker than our own on Earth.
+Venus, on the other hand, is shrouded by an unexpectedly thick atmosphere, about 100 times thicker than Earth’s atmosphere.
 This in itself would normally serve to prevent some of the sun’s energy from escaping back into space and thus raise the overall temperature of the planet.
 But in addition to the atmosphere’s thickness, it is composed almost entirely of carbon dioxide, a potent greenhouse gas.
-The carbon dioxide freely lets solar energy in, but is far less transparent to the longer wavelength radiation emitted by the heated surface.
+The carbon dioxide freely lets solar energy in, but is much less transparent to the longer wavelength radiation emitted by the heated surface.
 Thus the temperature rises to a level far above what would be expected, making it the hottest planet.
-In fact the average temperature on Venus is about 875 degrees F, hot enough to melt tin and lead.
-The maximum temperature on Mercury, the planet closer to the sun, is about 800 degrees F. In addition, the lack of atmosphere causes Mercury’s surface temperature to vary by hundreds of degrees, whereas the thick mantle of carbon dioxide keeps the surface temperature of Venus steady, hardly varying at all, anywhere on the planet or any time of day or night!
+In fact the average temperature on Venus is about 875 degrees Fahrenheit (468 degrees Celsius), hot enough to melt tin and lead.
+The maximum temperature on Mercury, the planet closer to the sun, is about 800 degrees F (427 degrees C).
+In addition, the lack of atmosphere causes Mercury’s surface temperature to vary by hundreds of degrees, whereas the thick mantle of carbon dioxide keeps the surface temperature of Venus steady, hardly varying at all, anywhere on the planet or any time of day or night!

-2. Pluto is smaller than the USA.
-The greatest distance across the contiguous United States is nearly 2,900 miles (from Northern California to Maine).
-By the best current estimates, Pluto is just over 1400 miles across, less than half the width of the U.S. Certainly in size it is much smaller than any major planet, perhaps making it a bit easier to understand why a few years ago it was “demoted” from full planet status.
-It is now known as a “dwarf planet.”
+2. Pluto is smaller in diameter than the U.S. The greatest distance across the contiguous United States – from Northern California to Maine – is nearly 2,900 miles (about 4,700 km).
+Thanks to the New Horizons spacecraft in 2015, we now know that Pluto is 1,473 miles (2,371 km) across, less than half the width of the U.S. Certainly in size it is much smaller than any major planet, perhaps making it a bit easier to understand why, in 2006, the International Astronomical Union changed Pluto’s status from major planet to dwarf planet.

 6. Almost everything on Earth is a rare element.
 The elemental composition of planet Earth is mostly iron, oxygen, silicon, magnesium, sulfur, nickel, calcium, sodium, and aluminum.
 While such elements have been detected in locations throughout the universe, they are merely trace elements, vastly overshadowed by the much greater abundances of hydrogen and helium.
 Thus Earth, for the most part, is composed of rare elements.
 This does not signify any special place for Earth, however.
 The cloud from which the Earth formed had a much higher abundance of hydrogen and helium, but being light gases, they were driven away into space by the sun’s heat as the Earth formed.

-8. Jupiter has the biggest ocean of any planet.
+8. Jupiter has the biggest ocean of any planet, albeit made of metallic hydrogen.
 Orbiting in cold space five times farther from the sun than Earth, Jupiter retained much higher levels of hydrogen and helium when it formed than did our planet.
 In fact, Jupiter is mostly hydrogen and helium.
 Given the planet’s mass and chemical composition, physics demands that way down under the cold cloud tops, pressures rise to the point that the hydrogen must turn to liquid.
 In fact there should be a deep planetary ocean of liquid hydrogen.
-Computer models show that not only is this the largest ocean known in the solar system, but that it is about 40,000 km deep – roughly as deep as the Earth is around!
+Computer models show that not only is this the largest ocean known in the solar system, but that it is about 25,000 miles (40,000 km) deep – roughly as deep as the Earth is around!

 9. Even really small bodies can have moons.
 It was once thought that only objects as large as planets could have natural satellites or moons.
 In fact the existence of moons, or the capability of a planet to gravitationally control a moon in orbit, was sometimes used as part of the definition of what a planet truly is.
 It just didn’t seem reasonable that smaller celestial bodies had enough gravity to hold a moon.
 After all, Mercury and Venus have none at all, and Mars has only tiny moons.
 But in 1993, the Galileo probe passed the 20-mile wide asteroid Ida and discovered its one-mile wide moon, Dactyl.
-Since then moons have been discovered orbiting nearly 200 other minor planets, further complicating the definition of a “true” planet.
+Since then moons have been discovered orbiting many other minor planets in our solar system.

 10. We live inside the sun.
-Normally we think of the sun as being that big, hot ball of light 93 million miles away.
+Normally we think of the sun as being that big, hot ball of light 93 million miles (150 million km) away.
 But actually, the sun’s outer atmosphere extends far beyond its visible surface.
 Our planet orbits within this tenuous atmosphere, and we see evidence of this when gusts of the solar wind generate the Northern and Southern Lights.
-In that sense, we definitely live “inside” the sun.
+In that sense, we definitely live inside the sun.
 But the solar atmosphere doesn’t end at Earth.
 Auroras have been observed on Jupiter, Saturn, Uranus, and even distant Neptune.
-In fact, the outer solar atmosphere, called the “heliosphere,” is thought to extend at least 100 A.U.
-That’s nearly 10 billion miles.
+In fact, the outer solar atmosphere, called the heliosphere, is thought to extend at least 100 A.U.
+That’s nearly 10 billion miles (16 billion km).
 In fact the atmosphere is likely teardrop shaped due to the sun’s motion in space, with the “tail” extending tens to hundreds of billions of miles downwind.

 Bottom line: The solar system is cool.
 Here are 10 things you might not know.